AvdLee/ALReactiveCocoaExtension/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-The pod includes extensions for `RACSignal` and adds replacements for the `RAC` and `RACObserve` macros we're used to in Objective-C.
+The pod includes extensions for `SignalProducer`.

 ### SignalProducer extension
 This pod includes an extension for the new `SignalProducer`.
 This brings the methods we're familiar with from earlier versions of ReactiveCocoa.